rust-stuco/lectures/week2/slides.md

 ```

 * A `String` is made up of 3 fields:
-    * A pointer to text somewhere in memory
+    * A pointer to the characters somewhere in memory
     * A length
     * A capacity
 * Left diagram is on the stack